bazel-contrib/bazel-mypy-integration/README.md

 ---

-⚠️ This software is now in 'production' use, but still in the **PRE-RELEASE PHASE** and under active development.
-Please give it a try, and ⭐️ or watch the repo to follow progress ⚠️
+⚠️ This software is DEPRECATED.
+The maintainers recommend moving to https://github.com/theoremlp/rules_mypy.git ⚠️

 -----